sakurakhadag/warmspringwinds.github.io/_posts/2016-10-30-image-classification-and-segmentation-using-tensorflow-and-tf-slim.md

 Convolutional Neural Networks.
 Tensorflow has a nice tutorials on both of these.
 You can find them [here](https://www.tensorflow.org/versions/r0.9/tutorials/mnist/pros/index.html).

+The blog post is created using jupyter notebook.
+After each chunk of a code you can see the result of its evaluation.
+You can also get the notebook file from [here](http://google.com).
+The content of the blog post is partially borrowed from (slim walkthough notebook)[https://github.com/tensorflow/models/blob/master/slim/slim_walkthough.ipynb].

 ### Setup

 To be able to run the code, you will need to have Tensorflow installed.
 I have used _r0.11_.

-You will also need to have _tensorflow/models_ repository cloned.
+You will need to have _tensorflow/models_ repository cloned.
 To clone it, simply run:

 {% highlight bash %}
 git clone https://github.com/tensorflow/models
 {% endhighlight %}

-I am also using scikit-image library and numpy for this tutorial.
+I am also using scikit-image library and numpy for this tutorial plus other dependencies.
 One of the ways to install them is to download _Anaconda_ software package for python.

 First, we specify tensorflow to use the first GPU only.
 Be careful, by default it will use all available memory.
 Second, we need to add the cloned repository to the path, so that python is able to see it.